karlospn/mytechramblings-site-source-code/content/posts/how-to-bootstrap-terraform-and-azdo-to-start-deploying-iac-to-azure.md

 In a nutshell, infrastructure as code (IaC) is the process of managing and provisioning computer resources through machine-readable definition files, instead of through physical hardware configuration or interactive configuration tools.

-Deploying insfrastructure as code on Azure using Azure Pipelines and Terraform requires a bootstrap process.
+Deploying infrastructure as code on Azure using Azure Pipelines and Terraform requires a bootstrap process.
 The required steps are the following ones:
 -  Create a Resource Group.
 -  Create an Storage Account to store the Terraform state.
 -  Create a Service Principal on our Azure Active Directory.